 Prospective students are encouraged to start inquiring about Valor Christian College early in their high school years.
 Students may be conditionally accepted as early as September of their senior year in high school.
 Upon acceptance, a student will be required to submit a \$150 enrollment fee.
 Any student registering after the official registration day will be considered late and will be assessed a late registration fee.

-Application Fees Domestic students International students \$ 50.00 75.00 Enrollment Enrollment confirmation deposit (after acceptance) Late registration 150.00 50.00
+Application Fees

+Domestic Students \$50.00

+International Students \$75.00

+Enrollment

+Enrollment Confirmation Deposit (after acceptance) \$150.00

+Late Registration \$50.00

 Tuition